Skip to content

 How can I find out if I’m eligible to move to Canada?

 Canadian immigration authorities have a convenient tool on their website, called the Come to Canada tool.
 It takes a few minutes to fill out, and will give you an indication of which program(s) you may be eligible for.
+You can also use Moving2Canada’s 2-minute quiz that will help you figure out which immigration pathway to Canada best fits your profile.

-Before using the tool, it’s a good idea to learn about the various options that are available for immigration to Canada.
+Before using these tools, it’s a good idea to learn about the various options that are available for immigration to Canada.
 This means you can properly interpret the results provided.
 However, you should note that the tool only evaluates for programs operated by the federal government (i.e. the government of Canada), and does not evaluate for those programs operated by the provinces (the PNPs).
 For this reason, we recommend the Come to Canada as a starting point, but it may not offer the sum of all your potential options.

 There is lots of free assistance available online (such as the article you are now reading).
 However, if you have specific questions or concerns, we recommend seeking a professional consultation.
 This may entail a consultation fee, but if you are prepared with the questions you need answered, it could save you headaches, time and money later in the application process.